regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

     <img src="/assets/images/reviews/soundpeats-h3/7.jpg" alt="Fit with Dunu tips" style="max-width: 100%; border-radius: 12px;">
 </div>

 This design results in a deeper insertion profile than typical stem-based TWS, which brings both advantages and compromises: with the right eartips (such as the Dunu S&S tips pictured above, which do also fit in the case) you can experience excellent passive isolation, although the slightly-larger-than-average nozzle means it can feel a little uncomfortable for smaller ears, at least with the shallower stock tips, especially if your ear canals are on the narrower side.
+It's not as comfortable as, for example, Geekly's Vitas, which uses a similar design brief.

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/soundpeats-h3/1.jpg" alt="In-ear view" style="max-width: 100%; border-radius: 12px;">